-- "A Service Charge of x % will apply" - this means what it says, your final bill will be subject to an additional charge for service.
+- "A Service Charge of x % (or € x) will apply" - this means what it says, your final bill will be subject to an additional charge for service.
 Whether you want it or not.
 No further tips are necessary.

-- If none of these apply personnel will usually expect a tip of around ten to fifteen percent.
+- If none of these apply ... personnel will usually expect a tip of around ten to fifteen percent.
 Or a round-up to the nearest (sensible) amount payable in "the folding stuff" (starting with the € 5 note).

 If you try to tip the personnel in a pub you'll more than likely earn an incredulous stare - it simply is not done.
 The invitation to "have one for yourself" is a way around this.
 An acceptable answer to this would be "Don't mind if I'll be having it later, do you?"
 With the bar person pocketing the money instead of getting plastered.

-Cafes and Bistros
+Cafés and Bistros

 Most of these will have a bowl or other receptacle near the cash register, complete with a subtle reminder that tips are appreciated.
 These then usually are made up of some loose change.

-Many shops and cafes have one or more collection boxes near the cash register, soliciting alms for some charity or other good cause.
+Many shops and cafés have one or more collection boxes near the cash register, soliciting alms for some charity or other good cause.
 Especially in rural areas proffered tips are often redirected towards these boxes.

 And finally ...